Roles and Responsibilities

 His research interests are focused on the start-up, scale-up, planning and financing of entrepreneurial businesses.
 Prior research has focused on learning among serial entrepreneurs, how birth order affects the likelihood of entrepreneurial activity, what role do hormones such as testosterone play in entrepreneurship, and how does business planning practically help entrepreneurs to create a viable new business.
 His research also covers youth and graduate entrepreneurship, the role of entrepreneurship in regional economic development, small business finance and entrepreneurship policy.

 He has held visiting positions at the economic consultancy ZEW in Germany, at Mannheim University and Swinburne University, taught at Erasmus University in the Netherlands, worked as a policy advisor to the New Zealand government, and worked at the SME research centre for one of the major UK banks.
 He is a consulting editor for the International Small Business Journal.
 He will be a visiting professor at the University of Vienna in the Spring of 2023.

-His work has appeared in a variety of national and international media outlets including local and national BBC radio, the Times and Sunday Times, and the Scotsman.
+His work has appeared in a variety of national and international media outlets including the Wall Street Journal, local and national BBC radio, the Times and Sunday Times, and the Scotsman.

 Professor Greene is happy to consider PhD candidates.
 However, applicants need to have a very strong background in econometrics as he only takes students who exclusively focus on a quantitative approach to small business and entrepreneurship in developed economies.